-Youth Communication publishes stories written by marginalized teens about the issues they face.
+Youth Communication publishes stories written by teens about the issues they face.
 The stories can be used as tools to engage young people in conversations about a range of topics and developmental challenges.
-Collections (or resource kits) include girls' issues, becoming a man, and diversity and cultural competence, among others.
-Lessons and leader guides are available for topics including social and emotional learning in high school (In Real Life), social and emotional learning in middle school (#trending), positive masculinity (Real Men 2.0), girls' empowerment (Real As Me), and career readiness (On My Way).
+Anthologies include girls' issues, masculinity, diversity and cultural competence, and growing up Muslim, among others.
+Curricula are available for topics including social and emotional learning in high school (In Real Life), social and emotional learning in middle school (#trending), positive masculinity (Real Men 2.0), girls' empowerment (Real As Me), and career readiness (On My Way).
 Training is offered for Youth Communication curricula.
-Anthologies of stories by teens are available for purchase; individual stories are online and can be searched by topic.
+Anthologies of stories by teens are available for purchase.

 A project of the Southern Poverty Law Center, Teaching Tolerance offers web-based classroom activities and free teaching kits on a range of topics such as body image, gender roles, experiencing oppression and discrimination, and other social justice issues.

 Guidelines for Healthy Food and Beverages for Adolescent Health Programs

 Developed by ACT for Youth for program providers funded by the New York State Department of Health, these nutrition guidelines give practical ideas for offering healthy food choices, raising awareness about nutrition, and engaging participants in menu planning and food preparation.

 This collection of easy-to-follow, healthy recipes was developed by the NYS 4-H Youth Development and Cornell University Division of Nutritional Sciences.